flexera-public/policy_templates/cost/flexera/cco/low_usage/README.md

 - *Allow/Deny Billing Center List* - A list of allowed or denied Billing Center names/IDs.
 Leave blank to run report across entire Flexera organization.
 - *Low Account Spend Threshold* - Threshold to consider the user-specified dimension to be low spend.
 Only values with spend lower than this number will be reported.
 - *Minimum Spend Threshold* - Threshold to consider the user-specified dimension to be worth actioning on.
 Only values with spend higher than this number will be reported.
-- *Dimension* - The name or ID of the Flexera dimension whose values you want to check for low usage; for example, `Vendor Account Name`.
+- *Dimension* - The name or ID of the Flexera dimension whose values you want to check for low usage; for example, `Cloud Vendor Account Name`.
 Enter `Billing Center` to split costs by Billing Center.

 ## Policy Actions